droglenc/NCMTH107/resources/Syllabus-Current.md

 ### Tutors

 <img class="img-right" src="../img/Markia_W20.jpg">
 Markia Smith will also be available to help you succeed in this course.
 Markia is a Math and Education major who took this class two years ago and will be tutoring stats for her second year.
-Markia's tutoring hours are XXX and XXX from XXX to XXXpm. **You must register to meet with Markia at least one hour in advance of these times** ([see here for how to register and join the tutoring session](How to make an appointment with a tutor.pdf)).
+Markia's tutoring hours are Tuesday and Thursday from 4 to 6pm. **You must register to meet with Markia at least one hour in advance of these times** ([see here for how to register and join the tutoring session](How to make an appointment with a tutor.pdf)).

 &nbsp;